 As the season progressed, the number of games in hand got bigger as a result of fixture scheduling and Cup clashes.
 This was further compounded when Newcastle Utd needed to postpone their game against us due to Covid.
 Then, AVFC got an outbreak of Covid and we needed to postpone a couple of games.
 We now find ourselves with 4 games in hand over 5 teams, 3 games in hand over 10 teams and 2 games in hand over 4 teams.

-Obviously, while we weren’t playing games so we slipped down the league table and are now in the bottom half for the first time this season.
+Obviously, while we weren’t playing games we slipped down the league table and we are now in the bottom half for the first time this season.
+So we are now playing catchup.
 We are in 11th place, 3 points behind Arsenal in 10th.
 But with games in hand, I do expect us to be in the top half when games played is equal.
 Deano and the team deserve huge credit for getting off to such a good start and gaining so many points.
 It would be horrible if we were towards the bottom of the table and watching our position drop each week when others played and we didn’t.
 That would add a new pressure we can do without.

 Man City Next